On the third day of the Lunar New Year—the Taiwanese say—the mice welcome their brides.

-Eventually, they decided that on a chosen, auspicious day, the maiden would stand atop a balcony on the farmer’s fence and she would toss a bouquet of Hydrangea flowers out to the assembly of suitors.
-Whosoever succeeded in catching the bouquet would be named the bridegroom.
+They decided that on a chosen, auspicious day, the maiden would stand atop a balcony on the farmer’s fence and she would toss a bouquet of Hydrangea flowers out to the assembly of suitors.
+He who is lucky and skilled in catching the bouquet would be the bridegroom.

 And so, on the chosen day, a large crowd gathered at the base of the farmer’s fence.
 The maiden ascended the balcony.
 The youngsters in the crowd eagerly awaited the bouquet’s flight.
-However, at the very moment the flowers were tossed, the assembly was suddenly ambushed by a large black cat.
-In an instant, the auspicious gathering became chaos.
+However, at the very moment the flowers were tossed, the assembly was ambushed by a large black cat.

 The chief, wiping away his sweat, began to ask if the sun would marry his daughter, but scarcely had he begun to speak when a dark cloud drifted in front of the sun, blocking out the fireball completely.

 Seeing this, the chief asked if the cloud was, in fact, the most powerful in the world.
 And the cloud replied, “Of course I am, only I am capable of resisting even the power of the sun.”

 But before the cloud could finish what it was saying, a powerful gust of wind blew in and dispersed the cloud.

 Seeing this, the chief once again repeated his question.
 To which the wind replied, “None is more powerful than I am.
 I disperse clouds.
 I cause people to lose their hats.
 I can even carry you all the way home with ease.”

 As the wind said this, it began, once again, to blow.

 The current picked the chief high up into the air and sent him gliding back towards his little hut.
 But just as he began to enjoy this thrilling ride, he smacked hard against a solid brick wall.

 The chief fell hard upon the ground.